heavyai/heavyiq/experiments/run_llm_server/README.md

 ghcr.io/abetlen/llama-cpp-python:latest
 ```

-## Configuring HeavyNL to use this server
+## Configuring HeavyIQ to use this server

 **TBD**